Band-structure effects on superconductivity in Hubbard models: Model Problems

 \subsubsection{Nematic spin nematic phase}

 Here, we consider a spin-triplet version of nematic order, in which the sign of the nematic distortion is opposite for spin up and spin down electrons.
 Alternatively, this can be thought of as a $d$-wave relative of ordinary ferromagnetism (which could arise in Fermi liquid theory from a sufficiently negative $F_{2}^{a}$).
-It has been awkwardly named~\cite{oganesyan-03rmp1201} ``nematic spin nematic.''
+It has been awkwardly named \cite{oganesyan-03rmp1201} ``nematic spin nematic.''
 From the perspective of unconventional superconductivity, the most remarkable thing about this state is that, under appropriate circumstances, it can give rise to a gap structure with a large number of accidental (i.e., unrelated to symmetry) gap nodes.

 The nematic spin nematic phase is a nematic phase such that ${\cal N}_{\uparrow}=-{\cal N}_{\downarrow}\equiv{{\cal N}}_{s}$.
-One immediate consequence is that in the resulting bandstructure, $\epsilon_{\uparrow}(\textbf{k}) = \epsilon_{\downarrow}(-\textbf{k})$ no longer holds in general.
-In the weak-coupling limit, pairing between opposite spins cannot occur, so the only possible superconducting states are $p_{x}$ and $p_{y}$-waves formed by equal-spin pairing.
-As time-reversal followed by a $C_{4}$ rotation remains a good symmetry of the system, spin-up and -down Fermi seas are rotated by 90$^{\circ}$ from each other, and therefore, the $p_{x(y)}$-wave of up spins and the $p_{y(x)}$-wave of down spins are degenerate.
-Hence, without loss of generality, we hereafter only consider spin up electrons with ${\cal N}_{s}>0$, and the pairing strengths in this case are shown in Fig.~\ref{snematicpairing}.
+One immediate consequence is that in the resulting band structure, $\epsilon_{\uparrow}(\textbf{k}) = \epsilon_{\downarrow}(-\textbf{k})$ no longer holds in general.
+In the weak-coupling limit, pairing between opposite spins cannot occur, so the only possible superconducting states are $p_{x}$ and $p_{y}$ waves formed by equal-spin pairing.
+As time reversal followed by a $C_{4}$ rotation remains a good symmetry of the system, spin-up and -down Fermi seas are rotated by 90$^{\circ}$ from each other, and therefore, the $p_{x(y)}$ wave of up spins and the $p_{y(x)}$ wave of down spins are degenerate.
+Hence, without loss of generality, we hereafter only consider spin-up electrons with ${\cal N}_{s}>0$, and the pairing strengths in this case are shown in Fig.~\ref{snematicpairing}.
 We see that the pairing symmetry is $p_{x}$ for sufficiently large values of ${\cal N}_{s}$, and otherwise $p_{y}$.